Why Choose Gravel Over Concrete for Your Hot Tub Base?

 crushed stone hot tub base

-Crushed stone is similar to gravel in that it is stable and provides good drainage.
+Crushed stone is similar to gravel because it is stable and provides good drainage.
 However, it can be difficult to level and may not be the most attractive option.

 Asphalt

-Asphalt is a strong and stable base but can become very hot in direct sunlight.
-This could be uncomfortable for hot tub users, particularly on their feet, when getting into or out of the hot tub.
+Asphalt is a strong and stable base but can become hot in direct sunlight.
+When getting into or out, this could be uncomfortable for hot tub users, particularly on their feet.

 Grass